Jitendrapatel088/Jitendrapatel088/README.md

 - 👋 Hi, I’m Jitendra Patel
-- 👀 I’m interested in Devops and Security
+- 👀 I’m interested in Devops and Network/Cloud Security
-- 🌱 I’m currently learning DevOps tools
+- 🌱 I’m currently working in Wipro LTD as Network Security Consultant
 - 💞️ I’m looking to collaborate on DevOps